hyperledger-archives/composer-tools/packages/fabric-dev-servers/README.md

 ## Available versions of Hyperledger Fabric
 This dev server package contains scripts to setup 2 different levels of fabric.
-1. A released version Hyperledger Fabric V1.0
+1. A released version of Hyperledger Fabric V1.0
-2. A alpha version of Hyperledger Fabric V1.1
+2. A RC1 version of Hyperledger Fabric V1.1

 You can select a version by setting the environment variable `HL_FABRIC_VERSION`.
 If set to `hlfv1` or not set you will get Hyperledger Fabric v1.0.
 If set to `hlfv11` you will get the pre-release version of Hyperledger Fabric V1.1